zeek/zeek/scripts/base/init-bare.zeek.rst

    :Default: ``"<undefined>"``

    The passphrase for our private key.
-Keeping this undefined causes Bro to prompt for the passphrase.
+Keeping this undefined causes Zeek to prompt for the passphrase.

    .. zeek:see:: ssl_private_key ssl_ca_certificate